-- Privileges — Protected persons and property — Customary international law
+- Diplomatic privileges — Protected persons and property — Customary international law

 Published under the auspices of the Max Planck Foundation for International Peace and the Rule of Law under the direction of Rüdiger Wolfrum.